MFA IXD logo

 The Fundamentals of Physical Computing

-This class is a practical hands-on exploration of physically interactive technology for the designer.
-Students will learn how to interface objects and installations with the viewer’s body and ambient stimuli such as motion, light, sound, or intangible data.
-Starting with the basics using the open-source Arduino platform, the class will move through electrical theory, circuit design, microcontroller programming, sensors, and complex output including motors, video, and intercommunication between objects.
+Take a deep dive into a practical, hands-on exploration of physically interactive technology.
+Students will examine how to interface objects and installations with the viewer’s body and ambient stimuli, such as motion, light, sound and intangible data.
+Starting with the basics of the open-source Arduino platform, the class will move through electrical theory, circuit design, microcontroller programming and sensors, as well as complex outputs, including motors, video and intercommunication between objects.

 Service Design and Transformation

-With the rise of the service economy, our opportunities as designers are shifting: more is being asked of us, and the nature of the challenges we want to and can help solve is changing.
-Our work may target individuals in the experiences that they encounter, or increasingly businesses in the structures they build to support service delivery, or even have a larger impact beyond the confines of one organization.
-To succeed as designers today, we need to be equipped with tools and approaches that work best in this service-oriented world.
-In this class, students should come away with a richer understanding of service design — what it is, when and where it is applicable, how to practice it, and why it is a valuable approach — and gain experience using service design approaches and tools to identify opportunities, define and frame problem spaces, develop innovative directions, and execute and communicate...
+Service design is about crafting the biggest picture — the total context, conditions, and cultures in which people engage in digital and physical experiences.
+In designing services, our work may focus on individuals in the experiences they encounter, or businesses in the structures they build to support service delivery, or may have a more significant impact beyond the confines of one organization.
+Designers need to be equipped with tools and approaches that work best in this service-oriented world.
+Students will acquire a rich understanding of service design—what it is, when and where it is applicable, how to practice it, and why it is a valuable approach—and will gain experience using service design tools to identify opportunities, define and frame problem spaces, develop innovative directions, and deliver and communicate solutions.

 Instructors Marshall Sitten